Sign In / Sign Out

 - Map and Locations

-The BMus in performance with a concentration in an orchestral instrument focuses on the study of music literature and techniques on a specific orchestral instrument.
-Goals of study include building and emphasizing the skills necessary to pursue a career as a professional musician.
-The course of study includes extensive performance experience in large ensembles, as a soloist and as a chamber musician.
+The BMus program in performance with a concentration in an orchestral instrument focuses on the study of music literature and techniques on a specific orchestral instrument.
+Students receive coaching from world-renowned faculty and visiting guest artists, attend masterclasses, and receive extensive performance experience in large ensembles as a chamber musician and as a soloist.

 A major map outlines the degree’s requirements for graduation.